bombchus/Ryujinx-bak/README.md

 ## Latest build

 These builds are compiled automatically for each commit on the master branch, **and may be unstable or completely broken.**

-The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/#/Build).

 ## Requirements